wgu-opensource/osmt/api/README.md

 ## Importing Skills, BLS, and O*NET
-OSMT allows importing BLS and O*NET data into it's MySQL database and Elasticsearch indexing.
+OSMT allows importing BLS and O*NET data into its MySQL database and Elasticsearch indexing.
 If you are going to import this data, you should do it before deploying the Spring Boot web application.
 The import process supports CSV files.
 See specific information for each type below.

 The general import sequence should be:
 1. Batch Skills (```--import-type=batchskill```)